RyanNFreeman/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Routing.
+It’s one of the biggest features of express.
+Middleware.
+Although routing is technically middleware, more generally middleware provides features such as security and authentication, as well as the ability to work with other coding libraries like React.

 - [ ] Describe Middleware?
+Middleware is a function that steps in during the express procedures, typically either server operations or during CRUD operations.
+Middleware will either stop a process and return something back, simply forward a process, forward a different process, or forward multiple processes.

 - [ ] Describe a Resource?
+Everything is a resource in RESTFul styling.
+When we look at software and we have any noun, that’s a resource.
+So in slack we have a user, then a profile picture, then an inbox, then emojis.
+These nouns are all resources

 - [ ] What can the API return to help clients know if a request was successful?
+One of the most important responsibilities of someone writing an API is to return correct HTTP status codes.
+Responses should tell the client a status code that tells the client if their request was successful or unsuccessful and why.

 - [ ] How can we partition our application into sub-applications?
+With our separation of concerns, we can build out routes in such a way that gives us a cleaner structure.
+As Luis says, coding is a communication tool, and dividing into sub-apps may help the next developer understand what is going on more quickly.
 ## Project Setup

 Follow these steps to set up and work on your project: